College tours help affirm and broaden your perceptions of schools.

 Are you looking for an emphasis on flexibility in academic choices and the variety of extracurriculars available to students?
 The University of Michigan does not lack for opportunities, but if you’re in the Chicago area, make sure to visit Northwestern.
 Not only are Northwestern tour guides entertaining, but they are also examples of the highly engaged, superhuman students.
 Emulating the fast pace of the quarter system and engaged in the multiple educational opportunities for NU students, tour guides will openly share “lessons learned” on how to temper the temptation to try every activity, and the need to build in downtime to balance your schedule and academics.
 Heed their advice.

-To round out college visits, research each school's website and check out college apps like College Vizzy or The College Fair to see reviews from other high school and college students.
+To round out college visits, research each school's website and check out college apps and resources like College Hunch or College Vizzy to see reviews from other high school and college students.
 Try the recommended restaurants and food on or near campus (my Ann Arbor favorite is a Georgia Reuben from Zingerman's), pick up a newspaper, visit the student union and ask questions of students.
 All of these steps will broaden your scope beyond acceptance statistics and rankings.
-College tours provide opportunities to take in the scale of a campus and its location, and observe first-hand college students in action
+College tours provide opportunities to take in the scale of a campus and its location, and observe first-hand college students in action.

 Discovering the differences between an urban setting or large town, and even how long it takes to get where you want to go, are just a few of the pieces of information you will want to gather during college visits.
 Visits are an opportunity to discover not only what you like, but also what you might not have been looking for, and can help you figure out if you want a Bean, a Cube or something entirely different as part of your college experience.